YoushanZhang/AiAI/README.md

 # AiAI
-The research projects for the AiAI group led by Prof. Youshan Zhang
+The research projects for the AiAI Lab led by Prof. Youshan Zhang

 # Project Webpage Link